cjpais/writing/serve/day/oct6_2020/index.md

 Gonna be a busy day already..
 Had to take care of a few things this morning related to insurance.

-Discussing the Supreme Court with Bay after lunch, then climb at 2. ~~Maybe lobster diving after.~~ Then call with Weiwei.
-If not lobster diving after the climb then ~~maybe~~ at night.
+Discussing the Supreme Court with Bay after lunch, then climb at 2.
+Then lobster diving at 8:30

 Was nice talking and catching up with Bay.
 Lot's of things going on.
 Man she is writing on an extremely hard topic.
 I am very interested to see where it goes.
 Basically is about how do you restructure the Supreme Court to take the politics out of it!!!
 This is a huge topic and very interested to see how it progresses.